Intersec/selectic/README.md

 [Read the documentation](./doc/main.md) to know how to configure Selectic and all its possibilities.

+For users which are used to previous Selectic versions, they can read the [migration strategy guide](./doc/breakingChanges.md).

 It uses [VTYX](https://github.com/Intersec/vtyx) for strong typing.

 ## Tests